 Can I continue to work but get paid less?

 Your employer cannot pay you less than what was listed on your LCA filed with your visa application.
+However, the video below describes how it is possible for the employer and an E-3 employee to reduce a salary.

 You employer could however make a material change to your employment by making you a part-time employee instead of a full-time employee.
 In this case your employer can then pay you an hourly rate rather than a full time salary rate.
 Your employer would be required to file a new LCA and file an amended E-3 petition for you (or you could leave and consular process the new visa with the new LCA – however, during this time of COVID-19 this is not immediately possible).